radkoscheper/ontdekpolen-2/replit.md

 # Ontdek Polen - Polish Travel Website

 ## Overview

-"Ontdek Polen" is a full-stack web application designed to showcase Polish destinations and travel guides.
-It aims to be a comprehensive resource for discovering beautiful places in Poland, offering dynamic content management for destinations, guides, and site-wide settings.
-The project prioritizes a modern user experience with a Dutch interface, robust content management capabilities, and a scalable architecture.
-The business vision is to provide a go-to platform for Polish travel, with potential for template sales and rapid deployment for similar content-driven websites.
+"Ontdek Polen" is a full-stack web application designed to showcase Polish destinations, provide travel guides, and share information about various locations across Poland.
+The project aims to be a comprehensive travel website with a modern user experience and robust content management capabilities.
+Key capabilities include multi-user authentication with role-based permissions, integration with a PostgreSQL database, a comprehensive CMS for destinations and guides, a full backup/restore system with soft delete, dynamic image management, and extensive site settings.
+The platform supports a fully dynamic templating and pages system for scalable content creation and is designed for production deployment, including Vercel hosting.
+The site now features a luxury loading screen with Polish branding and smooth transitions.
+The long-term vision is to establish a leading online resource for Polish tourism, with potential for template sales and rapid project replication.

-## Recent Major Restoration (August 2025)
-Successfully restored and enhanced the platform after aggressive cleanup, merging backup files with current codebase to create the most comprehensive version to date.
-Key improvements include:
-- Unified luxury design aesthetic with navy/gold color scheme throughout all components
-- Complete CMS functionality restoration with advanced Cloudinary integration
-- Enhanced homepage styling with glassmorphism effects and modern card layouts
-- Full TypeScript error resolution and code optimization
-- Comprehensive backup validation ensuring no functionality loss

 ## User Preferences

 Preferred communication style: Simple, everyday language.
 Language: Dutch (Nederlands) - User prefers communication in Dutch.
-Development approach: Milestone-based development with backup points (Stadium 1, Stadium 2, etc.)
+Development approach: Milestone-based development with backup points.
 Backup strategy: Create stable checkpoints before major changes for easy rollback capability.
+Fallback documentation: Maintain REPLIT_FALLBACK_DOCUMENTATION.md for critical system understanding and error prevention.
+Chat organization: Use structured phase documentation system with clear milestones, session summaries, and progress tracking for easy navigation through development history.

 ## System Architecture

 ### UI/UX Decisions
-The website features a modern, responsive design with a mobile-first approach.
-It utilizes a luxury design aesthetic inspired by "Visit Croatia," incorporating a navy (#1a365d) and gold (#d4af37) color scheme, and elegant typography (Playfair Display/Cormorant Garamond fonts).
-All components now feature uniform styling for consistency.
-Key UI/UX decisions include:
-- Consistent header structure and styling across all pages.
-- Dynamic background images and SEO metadata loaded from the CMS.
-- Homepage-style headers and consistent padding across all template pages.
-- Modernized search functionality with larger input fields and glassmorphism effects.
-- Enhanced card layouts with image previews and consistent button styling.
-- Integration of travel sliders for efficient content display on various pages.
-- AI-optimized header image transformations via Cloudinary for enhanced visual quality.
-- Visit Norway-inspired loading screens that dynamically display content from the CMS.
-- Multi-tab CMS interface (Details, Cloudinary, Rich Text, SEO & Meta) for comprehensive content management.
-- Custom SVG icons for an authentic Polish travel experience.
-- Uniform luxury card styling across homepage, destinations, activities, and guides sections.
-- Enhanced CTA sections with cream backgrounds and luxury button designs with MapPin/Calendar icons.
+The website features a consistent, modern, and responsive design with a mobile-first approach.
+All pages, including templates, maintain a uniform header structure, consistent padding, button styling, and layout positioning.
+Visual consistency is a high priority, with standardized meta titles (`{{title}} - Ontdek Polen`) and location-specific meta descriptions for improved SEO.
+A luxury loading screen with dark gradient background, golden "P" logo, animated rings, and bouncing dots provides professional page transitions.

+**Hero Section Design**: The homepage features a stunning full-screen Hero Section with WebsiteBuilder luxury styling, including large Playfair Display typography (80px mobile, 112px desktop), gradient overlay (navy-dark with varying opacity), centered search bar with rounded-full design and backdrop-blur effects, and elegant CTA buttons with hover animations.
+Complete configuration documented in HERO_SECTION_CONFIGURATION.md for future reference.

+**Typography System**: Consistent 2-font system implemented across all pages - Playfair Display (serif) for headings and titles, Inter (sans-serif) for body text and descriptions.
+Removed Cormorant Garamond and other inconsistent fonts.
+All pages now use font-playfair for headings and font-croatia-body for body text, ensuring visual consistency and professional appearance throughout the site.

+A custom travel slider component is implemented using `embla-carousel-react` for enhanced content browsing on the homepage, destination pages, and discovery sections, featuring responsive layouts (1-4 items visible based on screen size) and navigation arrows.
+Custom SVG icons are extensively used to provide an authentic Polish travel experience.
+The admin panel is designed for clarity and ease of use, with personalized greetings, logical grouping of features (e.g., Administrator vs. Website Onderdelen), and clear status indicators.

 ### Technical Implementations
-- **Frontend**: React 18 with TypeScript, Vite for bundling, Tailwind CSS for styling (with shadcn/ui), TanStack Query for state management, Wouter for routing, and React Hook Form with Zod for forms.
-- **Backend**: Node.js with Express.js (TypeScript ESM modules), Drizzle ORM for PostgreSQL operations, and connect-pg-simple for session management.
-- **Data Models**: Comprehensive CMS with models for Users (multi-role), Destinations, Guides, Pages, Templates, Site Settings, all supporting soft delete and versioning.
-- **Image Management**: Integrated with Cloudinary for professional image handling, including automatic compression, WebP conversion, smart naming, and CDN delivery.
-Local images have been fully migrated to Cloudinary.
-- **Search System**: Extensible search bar CMS with support for homepage, destination, global, highlights, and guides scopes.
-- **Authentication**: Robust multi-user authentication with role-based permissions and optimized login flow.
-- **File Management**: Automated file renaming, organized folder structures (e.g., `/images/headers/`, `/images/destinations/`), and a clean project structure.
-- **Deployment**: Configured for Vercel deployment, with optimized build processes (Vite + ESBuild) and environment variable management.
+The application utilizes a React 18 frontend with TypeScript, built using Vite and styled with Tailwind CSS and shadcn/ui.
+State management is handled by TanStack Query, and routing by Wouter.
+Form handling is managed with React Hook Form and Zod for validation.
+The backend is built with Node.js and Express.js, using TypeScript (ESM modules).
+PostgreSQL is the chosen database, with Drizzle ORM for database operations and connect-pg-simple for session management.
+The system supports dynamic content rendering, with page content and SEO metadata loaded from the CMS.
+It includes an automatic file renaming system for uploaded images based on location names and ensures data consistency between the database and file system.
+A unified upload system centralizes file handling and validation.
+Authentication flow is optimized for seamless login with immediate UI updates.
+All internal links are prioritized over external ones, ensuring a cohesive user experience within the site.

 ### Feature Specifications
-- **Content Management System (CMS)**: Comprehensive CMS with CRUD operations for destinations, guides, pages, and templates.
-Includes features like homepage visibility toggles, dynamic SEO metadata, and a full backup/restore system with a recycle bin.
-- **Dynamic Content**: All site settings, content, and images are dynamically loaded from the CMS and database.
-- **Internal Linking**: A robust internal link structure ensures seamless navigation between homepage, activity details, and destination pages, with automatic scrolling to relevant sections.
-- **Database Monitoring**: An admin-only dashboard provides real-time database status, table statistics, and secure monitoring of the Neon PostgreSQL database.
-- **Scalability**: Designed to automatically generate destination pages from database entries, eliminating the need for manual page creation for each new destination.
+- **Multi-user Authentication**: Role-based permissions (admin/editor/viewer) with optimized login/logout flow.
+- **CMS**: Comprehensive content management for destinations, guides, pages, site settings, and search configurations.
+Supports soft delete, content archiving, and dynamic content injection.
+- **Dynamic Templating System**: Reusable templates with variable support, allowing for rapid creation of new pages and destinations.
+- **Image Management**: Integrated system for managing header images, including a professional image cropping tool with predefined aspect ratios, live preview, and automatic upload to destination-specific folders.
+Dynamic favicon management is also supported.
+- **Homepage Controls**: Granular control over which destinations and guides appear on the homepage with real-time updates.
+- **Search Functionality**: Configurable search bar with multiple scopes (homepage, destination, global, highlights, guides) and category indicators in search results.
+- **Content Expansion**: Extensive content library with 40 destinations and 93 activities, linked and optimized for location-specific filtering.
+- **Database Monitoring Dashboard**: Admin-only panel for live database connection monitoring, comprehensive statistics, and table overviews with auto-refresh.
+- **Deployment-Ready**: Configured for Vercel deployment with optimized build processes, proper environment variable handling, and robust documentation for multi-platform hosting.

+### System Design Choices
+The project follows a monorepo structure with shared code between the client and server.
+Content is managed through a JSON-based CMS, with a CLI interface for generation and management.
+A clean architecture separates frontend and backend concerns, and Drizzle ORM ensures type-safe database operations.
+A soft delete mechanism is implemented across all major data models for content recovery.
+All 40 destinations have dedicated, rich content pages, and a smart fallback system prioritizes destination-specific routes, reducing redundant page lookups.
+The system is designed for scalability, allowing new destinations to automatically integrate without manual page creation.

 ## External Dependencies

-- **Neon Database**: Serverless PostgreSQL database for primary data storage.
+- **Neon Database**: Serverless PostgreSQL database for persistent data storage.
-- **Cloudinary**: Cloud-based media management platform for image storage, optimization, and delivery.
-- **Radix UI**: Primitive components for accessible UI elements.
+- **React**: Frontend JavaScript library.
+- **Vite**: Frontend build tool.
-- **Tailwind CSS**: Utility-first CSS framework for styling.
+- **Tailwind CSS**: Utility-first CSS framework.
-- **Lucide React**: Icon library for UI elements.
+- **shadcn/ui**: Component library built on Radix UI.
-- **TanStack Query (React Query)**: For server state management and data fetching.
+- **TanStack Query (React Query)**: Data fetching and state management for React.
-- **Embla Carousel React**: Library used for implementing travel sliders.
+- **Wouter**: Lightweight client-side router for React.
-- **React Hook Form** and **Zod**: For form handling and validation.
+- **React Hook Form**: Form management library.
-- **React-image-crop**: For in-browser image cropping functionality.
+- **Zod**: Schema validation library.
+- **Node.js**: Backend JavaScript runtime.
+- **Express.js**: Backend web framework.
-- **Drizzle ORM**: Type-safe ORM for database interactions.
+- **Drizzle ORM**: TypeScript ORM for database interactions.
+- **connect-pg-simple**: PostgreSQL session store for Express.
+- **multer**: Node.js middleware for handling multipart/form-data.
+- **react-image-crop**: Image cropping library for React.
+- **embla-carousel-react**: Carousel library for React.
+- **Lucide React**: Icon library.
-- **ESBuild**: Fast bundler used for the backend server code.
+- **ESBuild**: Fast JavaScript bundler.
+- **TypeScript**: Programming language for type safety.